Understanding The Gospel Narratives

 Lukeโ€™s Gospel features several parables that emphasize Godโ€™s mercy, forgiveness, and grace.
 The parables of the Lost Sheep, the Lost Coin, and the Prodigal Son all showcase Godโ€™s relentless pursuit of those who are lost or in need of repentance.
 Lukeโ€™s emphasis on Godโ€™s mercy serves as a profound reminder of His unfailing love and willingness to forgive, offering hope and redemption to all who turn to Him.

-See alsoย How To Study The Bible For Discipleship
+See alsoย How To Study The Bible For Evangelism

 Gospel of John